clay-f/CL_record/README.md

 2. Decide how to take one step
 3. Break the journey down into that step plus a smaller journey

+#### Advantages of Tail Recursion
+> tail-recursive functions do no work after the recursive call; the function returns whatever the recursive call returns
+> calls return the same value as the terminal call

+####

 #### sample